curioushuman/rbc-k8s/README.md

 ### Cert manager (Cloud only)

-Not currently installed in development, and the `values-local.yaml` support the insecure version of Ingress.
+Not currently installed in development.
+All core helm charts ignore TLS, it is added during CI/CD via Kustomize.

 Installed in the cloud by following DO instructions: